Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 ## About The GARCH Model

-**GARCH models** are specifically designed to capture this clustering behavior.
-The model dynamically adjusts the variance based on both past returns and past volatility, allowing it to accommodate periods of high and low volatility naturally.
-This is crucial in markets like cryptocurrencies, where volatility tends to persist over time after major events.
-GARCH models are particularly useful here because they don’t impose normality on the returns directly.
-Instead, by modeling volatility dynamically and accounting for changes in variance over time, they can better accommodate the heavy-tailed nature of returns, which is frequently observed in financial markets.
-This ability to model volatility fluctuations means GARCH models can better handle extreme price movements, like those often seen in Bitcoin or other cryptocurrencies.

-- **Bollerslev (1986)** demonstrated the success of GARCH models in explaining time-varying volatility in exchange rates.
-- **Engle (1982)**, who pioneered the ARCH model (the predecessor to GARCH), showed how volatility clustering in financial markets can be modeled effectively with these frameworks.
+### What is a GARCH Model?

 The [**GARCH**](https://en.wikipedia.org/wiki/Autoregressive_conditional_heteroskedasticity) (Generalized Autoregressive Conditional Heteroskedasticity) model was developped by [Tim Bollerslev](https://public.econ.duke.edu/~boller/Published_Papers/joe_86.pdf) and is a popular choice for financial volatility modeling, especially in markets where volatility tends to cluster over time.
-Let’s dive in!
+Let’s dive in

-### What is a GARCH Model?

-While EWMA focuses only on recent data to estimate volatility, **GARCH** (Generalized Autoregressive Conditional Heteroskedasticity) integrates both recent returns and a long-term average variance, capturing more information from the dataset.
-A **GARCH(p, q)** model extends this idea by considering a combination of **p** lagged variances (past periods’ volatility) and **q** lagged squared returns (recent price changes), giving it the flexibility to model volatility with a deeper memory.
+A **GARCH** model need two parameters for it's definition : p and q.
+It considers a combination of **p** lagged variances (past periods’ volatility) and **q** lagged squared returns (recent price changes), giving it the flexibility to model volatility with a deeper memory.
 The general form of the **GARCH(p, q)** model is given by:

 $$
 \sigma_t^2 = \omega + \sum_{i=1}^{q} \alpha_i \cdot r_{t-i}^2 + \sum_{j=1}^{p} \beta_j \cdot \sigma_{t-j}^2